ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.62.5 [connector, niutilities] Bolds parameter is now properly passed to all commands.
 * 0.62.4 [niutilities] The order of images in the hcpDiffusion command is now correct.
 * 0.62.3 [connector] Robust parsing of the hcp_filename parameter in RunTurnkey.
 * 0.62.2 [connector, niutilities] Consistent naming of all DWI related commands, documentation polish to for consistencty purposes across the whole suite.